nova-pkgs/python/Doc/c-api/structures.rst

 The :attr:`ml_flags` field is a bitfield which can include the following flags.
 The individual flags indicate either a calling convention or a binding convention.

-There are four basic calling conventions for positional arguments and two of them can be combined with :const:`METH_KEYWORDS` to support also keyword arguments.
-So there are a total of 6 calling conventions:
+Of the calling convention flags, only :const:`METH_VARARGS` and :const:`METH_KEYWORDS` can be combined.
+Any of the calling convention flags can be combined with a binding flag.

 .. data:: METH_VARARGS